-Annuity companies see you as someone that they'll have to pay for less time, so compensate you by giving you a higher income, essentially using up your pension fund more quickly by giving you access to more money each year.
+Annuity companies see you as someone that they'll have to pay for less time so compensate for that by giving you a higher income – essentially using up your pension fund more quickly by giving you access to more money each year.

 Who qualifies for an enhanced annuity?

-According to industry figures, around 20% of all annuities sold as enhanced.
-But industry sources say that 60% of all annuity applicants could qualify for some degree of enhancement – so it’s always worth checking with providers.
+According to figures released by the industry, around 20% of all annuities are sold as enhanced.
+However, industry sources say that 60% of all annuity applicants could qualify for some degree of enhancement – so it’s always worth checking with providers.

 The main conditions that qualify for an enhanced annuity are: